drojaazu/chrgfx/README.md

 # libchrgfx
 The core of chrgfx is libchrgfx, which contains all the subroutines and data structures for converting between formats and importing/exporting PNG images.
 Most of the documentation appears in the source code.

-Headers are installed to `/usr/include/chrgfx` and the .so to `/usr/lib`.
-You can include `chrgfx.hpp` for everything, or pick and choose headers for specific functions.
+You can include the `chrgfx.hpp` header for everything, or pick and choose headers for specific functionality.

 Please see the readme in the gfxdefs directory for a high level overview of some of the concepts and data structures.